huohuoren4/docs/python/pytest/how_to_guides/assert.md

 ## Assertions about expected warnings

-You can check that code raises a particular warning using [pytest.warns](/python/pytest/reference_guides/api_reference#pytest-warns).
+You can check that code raises a particular warning using `pytest.warns`.

 ## Making use of context-sensitive comparisons